gravito-framework/gravito/docs/en/api/luminosity.md

 ## Dynamic Resolvers

-Resolvers are the most powerful part of Orbit SEO.
+Resolvers are the most powerful part of Luminosity.
 They allow you to fetch URLs from any source (DB, FS, etc.)

 ```typescript
 const postsResolver = {